9brada6/tabs-with-posts/development.md

 - Make all icons align perfectly, under all conditions.
 - Change all definitions from svg to symbol?
-- Add an automatic test that will check: The id's correspond to be similar.
-Check if all icons have in filename one of the words: thin, sharp, outlined, filled.
-Check if type is also one of the words.
-Does not have any color like #000 or #000000.
-Verify if filename, id and description corresponds(filled, outlined, thin ...etc).
 - Fix all octicons to be visible in adobe.

 - Add a way to invert category icons?